tango-adb/docs/docs/adb/installation.md

 In this mode, Tango talks to a Google ADB server, which can either run on the same machine or on a remote machine.
 This allows Tango to work with other ADB-based tools (e.g. ADB client, Android Studio, Scrcpy, etc.).

-To use this mode, you will use the `AdbServerTransport` class from `@yume-chan/adb` package, with a server connection package.
+To use this mode, you will use the `AdbServerTransport` class from `@yume-chan/adb` package, with a server connection.

 <Tabs className="runtime-tabs" groupId="runtime">
 <TabItem value="web" label="Web">